LumingYin/QuickCaption/README.md

 - Double click on any existing caption to edit or correct transcription mistakes

 Export:
+- Export into .FCPXML format to re-import caption information back into Final Cut Pro X for round-trip workflows
 - Export into .SRT format to distribute your created caption alongside with your video or through the web
 - Export into .TXT format for a plain-text transcript